Upcoming Public Hearings

 The Land Use Process at the Council Stage of ULURP

-Step 1: Submission of Application to Council
+Step 1: Submission of Application to the Council

-Step 2: Council Hearing
+Step 2: Subcommittee Review

-Step 3: Land Use Committee
+Step 3: Land Use Committee Review

-Step 4: Council Vote
+Step 4: Full Council Vote

 Step 5: Mayoral Approval or Veto